openmrs/openmrs-esm-core/docs/main/config.md

 #### Support in other frameworks (Angular, Vue, Svelte, etc.)

 This hasn't been implemented yet, but we would like to implement it!
-See "Contributing"
+See [Contributing](/getting_started/contributing).

 ## Schema Reference